Stability and regularity of solutions of the Monge-Amp\`ere equation on Hermitian manifolds: introduction

 In \cite{SzTo11} the authors obtained this for K\"ahler manifolds to derive that if $X$ is a Fano manifold and $\omega$ represents the first Chern class, then any K\"ahler-Einstein current with bounded potentials is smooth.
 Nie [Nie13] recently generalised this result to special compact Hermitian manifolds, and observed that her higher order estimates and a stability result would give the theorem above.
 We have just provided this result.

-{\bf Acknowledgement.} The authors would like to thank S\l awomir Dinew for useful comments, in particular for a quick proof of Lemma \ref{bbg}.
+{\bf Acknowledgement.} The authors would like to thank S\l awomir Dinew for useful comments, in particular for a quicker proof of Lemma \ref{bbg}.
+We are also grateful to anonymous referees for the comments and suggestions which improved the exposition.
 The research was supported by NCN grant 2013/08/A/ST1/00312.